 Creative Thinking Ability: Districts shall identify students as gifted in the area of creative thinking ability when a student scores one standard deviation above the mean, minus the standard error of measure, on an approved intelligence test and also attains either a qualifying score on an approved checklist of creative behaviors or a qualifying score on an approved creativity test.

 Visual and Performing Arts Ability: Districts shall identify students as gifted in the area of visual and performing arts ability when a student demonstrates superior ability in a visual or performing arts area through a display of work, an audition, or other performance or exhibition and a qualifying score on an approved checklist of behaviors related to a specific arts area.

 Referrals and Whole-Grade Screenings for Identification

 A student is considered screened for gifted identification when he or she is evaluated using an instrument approved for gifted identification.
 Public school districts (city, local, and exempted village) will evaluate district students referred or recommended for gifted identification and provide opportunities for evaluation during whole-grade screenings.

-Referrals: Parents, teachers, or peers may refer students for gifted identification evaluation.
+Referrals: Parents, guardians, teachers, or peers may refer students for a gifted identification evaluation.
 Students may also refer themselves.
-Once a school or district receives a referral or recommendation for the evaluation of a student, they must test within ninety days of the referral.
+Public school districts must evaluate a student within ninety days of an initial referral for gifted identification.
 Districts are required to provide two opportunities per year for the evaluation of students in grades K-12 who are referred for identification in any area of gifted ability.

 Districts must provide whole-grade screenings in the areas of superior cognitive ability, specific academic ability reading/writing, specific academic ability mathematics, and creative thinking ability once during the K-2 grade band and once again during the 3-6 grade band.
 Districts must use assessments approved for gifted identification in order to meet this requirement.